CMPNION/FaceID/README.md

-#There is AITU Face recognition system
+There is AITU Face recognition system
+Developers:
+Norkin Dmitriy SE-2422